moj-analytical-services/splink/docs/dev_guides/changing_splink/testing.md

 You may wish to run tests relating to to specific backends, tests which are backend-independent, or any combinations of these.
 Splink allows for various combinations by making use of `pytest`'s [`mark` feature](https://docs.pytest.org/en/latest/example/markers.html).

-If when you invoke pytest you pass no marks explicitly, there will be an implicit mark of `default`, as per the [pyproject.toml pytest.ini configuration](https://github.com/moj-analytical-services/splink/blob/master/pyproject.toml).
+If when you invoke pytest you pass no marks explicitly, there will be an implicit mark of `default`, as per the [pyproject.toml pytest.ini configuration](https://github.com/moj-analytical-services/splink/blob/master/pyproject.toml), and see also the [decorator.py](https://github.com/moj-analytical-services/splink/blob/master/tests/decorator.py) file.

 The available options are:

 ##### Run core tests
 Option for running only the backend-independent 'core' tests:

-* `pytest tests/ -m core` - run only the 'core' tests, meaning those without dialect-dependence.
+* `poetry run pytest tests/ -m core` - run only the 'core' tests, meaning those without dialect-dependence.
 In practice this means any test that hasn't been decorated using `mark_with_dialects_excluding` or `mark_with_dialects_including`.

 ##### Run tests on a specific backend
 Options for running tests on one backend only - this includes tests written [specifically for that backend](#tests-for-specific-backends), as well as [backend-agnostic tests](#backend-agnostic-testing) supported for that backend.

-* `pytest tests/ -m duckdb` - run all `duckdb` tests, and all `core` tests
+* `poetry run pytest tests/ -m duckdb` - run all `duckdb` tests, and all `core` tests
     * & similarly for other dialects
-* `pytest tests/ -m duckdb_only` - run all `duckdb` tests only, and _not_ the `core` tests
+* `poetry run pytest tests/ -m duckdb_only` - run all `duckdb` tests only, and _not_ the `core` tests
     * & similarly for other dialects

 ##### Run tests across multiple backends